 It is interesting to note that when researching a long list of ailments: from cholesterol and blood pressure to insomnia and energy levels – even such things as anxiety and depression – we find that certain diet and lifestyle changes have a uniformly positive effect.
 Delete the processed, additive-laden, high-fat foods from your diet; switch to whole and organic foods, plant nutrients, natura supplements; drink lots of water; get regular exercise and fresh air.
 Do all these and keep them up on a routine basis, and you’re likely to see marked changes the next time you visit the doctor.

 Of course, for such things as blood pressure, you do need to see a qualified medical professional.
-You may be prescribed blood pressure medication to get it down, but feel free to go over the above points and work out a program tailored to your needs.
-Over to you!
+You may be prescribed blood pressure medication to lower blood pressure, but feel free to go over the above points and work out a program tailored to your needs.